Miguel Dias

 The full workshop is 5 sessions of 1h30min + a final presentation and follow-up sessions if you wish.

 A full workshop will take up roughly 8 hours of your team’s time over 2 weeks.
+Here’s what that could look like:

 Value Stream Mapping Overview